 I’m sorry to say it, but we’ve become a nation of wimps.

 Over 70 million Americans are now taking at least one mind-altering medication to control their emotions.
-While some of these problems are indeed very serious, something that I’m not trying to make light of, I believe most of them come from a culture of dependency, and a society that likes to take the easy way out.
+While some of these problems are indeed very serious, something that I’m not trying to make light of, I believe most of these so-called problems come from a culture of dependency, and a society that likes to take the easy way out.

 Resources for becoming mentally strong, without pharmaceutical drugs.